What are the Best Guitar for 3, 8, and 12 Year Olds?

 Loog Electric Guitars Review – Best Guitars for 3, 8, and 12 year old

-Loog is releasing their electric models in the same vein as with their acoustic brands.
-There will be 3 models:
+Loog has been releasing their electric models in the same vein as with their acoustic brands.
+There are 3 models:

 - Loog Mini Electric for 3+ year olds

 - Loog Pro Electric for 8+ year olds

 - Loog Pro VI Electric for 12+ year olds

 The same body shape and neck design are used for each as in the acoustic variation.